 Mr. Karakama then provided an overview of economic policies advocated by Japan's Prime Minister Shinzō Abe, which are commonly known as "Abenomics."
 The three arrows of Abenomics include fiscal stimulus, monetary easing, and structural reforms.
 Mr. Karakama provided some indication that Abenomics is working such as Japan's unemployment rate fell to its lowest level since 1997 at 3.3 percent, the ratio (1.17) of job offers to applicants hit an 18-year high in 2015, and the Nikkei 225 Average reached its highest level since 1994.

-Certain economic indicators, Mr. Karakama said, are getting worse during the past two years of Abenomics.
+Certain economic indicators are getting worse during the past two years of Abenomics, according to Mr. Karakama.
 For example, the rate of increase real wages (year-over-year) has gone from -1.0% to -2.2%, the ratio of non-regular staff increased from 35.6% to 37.9%, and the percentage of households with no savings increased from 26.0% to 30.4%.

 |Photo of Tokyo and|